 In either way, you better read the fine lines of any contract you’re supposed to enter with a CMS vendor or the like: This will tell you whether or not you can expect help from the cavalry if or when something goes wrong.

-Choosing a supported or non-supported CMS is entirely up to you and your organisation, but you will need to consider the pros and cons of both approaches, as well as including several other factors in your equation, like pricing, availability of the support team, functionality, and safety.
+Choosing a supported or non-supported CMS is entirely up to you and your organization, but you will need to consider the pros and cons of both approaches, as well as including several other factors in your equation—like pricing, availability of the support team, functionality, and safety.